FY 2020 Fact Sheet

 Colorado’s job training programs invest in its labor force and incentivize business growth in Colorado by providing grants to existing companies as well as those locating or expanding in Colorado.
 By reimbursing costs associated with job training, the Colorado First and Existing Industry Customized Job Training Grant Program provides funding to increase transferable job skills that both support the company’s competitiveness and enhance worker’s resumes and long-term employment opportunities.

-The Colorado First and Existing customized job training programs are a partnership between the Colorado Office of Economic Development and International Trade (OEDIT) and the Colorado Community College System (CCCS) and are administered through participating colleges.
+The Colorado First and Existing Industry (CFEI) Customized Job Training Program is jointly administered between the Colorado Office of Economic Development and International Trade (OEDIT) and the Colorado Community College System (CCCS) and are administered through participating colleges.

-- Colorado First Customized Job Training program provides a maximum annual grant award of $1,400/FTE.
+Colorado First Customized Job Training Grant Program provides a maximum annual grant award: $1,400/FTE.

-- Existing Industry Customized Job Training program provides a maximum annual grant award of $1,200/FTE.
+Existing Industry Customized Job Training Grant Program provides a maximum annual grant award: $1,200/FTE.

 - Companies must contribute a minimum of 40% (cash or in-kind) to the total costs of grant-funded training.

 - Training must be customized to specific company needs and related to substantive resume-building and transferable skills.